bnb999/bnb999/README.md

 # 👋 Hey there, I'm Abdelmounaim Bounab!

-State Engineer in Computer Systems Engineering graduated from the Higher School of Computer Science and Paris 8 Vincennes University.
+State Engineer in Computer Systems Engineering with 3 years of experience, graduated from the Higher School of Computer Science and Paris 8 Vincennes University.
 Driven by a passion for technology and innovation, I am dedicated to exploring the exciting fields of Artificial Intelligence, Data Science, Development, and the Internet of Things (IoT).

 With strong multilingual skills, I am proficient in English (C1), French (C1), Arabic (C2), and have a basic knowledge of German (A1).